MariaDB Transactions and Isolation Levels for SQL Server Users

-BEGIN can also be used to start a transaction, but it will not work in stored procedures.
+BEGIN can also be used to start a transaction, but does not work in stored procedures.

 Read-only transactions are also available using

 START TRANSACTION READ ONLY.
-This is a small performance optimisation.
+This is a small performance optimization.
 MariaDB will issue an error when trying to write data in the middle of a read-only transaction.

 Changing autocommit and explicitly starting a transaction will implicitly commit the active transaction, if any.
 DDL statements, and several other statements, implicitly commit the active transaction.
 See SQL statements That Cause an Implicit Commit for the complete list of these statements.